qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

 What is a class hierarchy you ask?
-Read about it on [Wikipedia](https://en.wikipedia.org/wiki/Class_hierarchy) The class diagram you will be submitted will be a simplified version of the UML class diagrams.
+Read about it on [Wikipedia](https://en.wikipedia.org/wiki/Class_hierarchy) The class diagram you will be submitting will be a simplified version of the UML class diagrams.
 There are many resources on the internet for UML class diagrams.
-See all the 2/28/18 class notes for what is expected in this class for PA6.
+See all the 2/28/18 class notes for the format expected in this class for PA6.

 ## Garden Simulation